-If you have been following me for some time, you probably remember my Aunt Rosa who makes the delicious Rhubarb Fool, and has the amazing green thumbs (yes, both of them) with all the beautiful flowers in her English garden, right?
+If you have been following me for some time, you probably remember my Aunt Rosa.
+She makes the delicious rhubarb fool, and has the amazing green thumbs (yes, both of them), with all the beautiful flowers in her English garden?

-I’ve been going to visit my Aunt Rosa in Rye since I was a little girl and whenever I did, my family and I would walk into the ancient town of Rye.
-As a teenager and beyond, I cannot tell you how many times I passed in front of the Mermaid Inn, gone to peek inside and how many photos I have taken of this photogenic, Tudor-style building.
+Since I was a little girl, I’ve been going to visit my Aunt Rosa in Rye.
+Whenever we visited, my family and I would walk into the ancient town of Rye.
+As a teenager and beyond, I cannot tell you how many times I passed in front of the Mermaid Inn, and gone to peek inside.
+You wouldn’t believe how many photos I have taken of this photogenic, Tudor-style building over the years.
 The historic Mermaid Inn sits quietly on Mermaid Street, “a jewel in the crown of Rye”, as it is so aptly described on the Inn’s website.

-The town of Rye is one of the historic Cinque Ports (five ports), which include Dover and Hastings, in southeastern England or more specifically, East Sussex.
-To begin to explain the history in and around this area would take pages and pages of writing, so instead I will add some links at the bottom of this post for those of you who would love to delve into the rich past of this little English town.
+Rye is one of the historic Cinque Ports (five ports).
+These include Dover and Hastings, in southeastern England, or more specifically, East Sussex.
+To begin to explain the history in and around this area would take pages and pages of writing.
+Instead, I will add some links at the bottom of this post for those of you who would love to delve into the rich past of this little English town.
 Suffice it to say that it is rife with stories of pirates and smugglers.

-I wandered around the establishment, thinking about all that must have transpired within the walls, and was incredulous that it was still in such fabulous condition–it is obviously very well cared for.
+I wandered around the establishment, thinking about all that must have transpired within the walls.
+I was incredulous that it was still in such fabulous condition.
+It is obviously very well cared for.
 Although it is such an ancient building, The Mermaid Inn offers amenities sometimes not even offered by brand new hotels, such as free wifi in the lobby, and in the rooms.
 This is a photo of the bar, with dried hops adorning the ceiling.

-It seemed to me that there was something to admire with every step I took: the architecture of the rooms, the windows and stained glass, the artwork on the walls, and the Shakespeare quotes were so enthralling, and I soaked it all in.
+It seemed to me that there was something to admire with every step I took.
+The architecture of the rooms, the windows and stained glass, the artwork on the walls, and the Shakespeare quotes were so enthralling.
+I soaked it all in.

-I’d never seen the Mermaid Inn at night and it was even more magical during this time (even though there are many stories of supposed ghosts which haunt the inn!)
-Despite this, my mother and I slept soundly, straight through the night and that’s really saying something as my mother doesn’t usually sleep well.
+I’d never seen the Mermaid Inn at night and it was even more magical during this time.
+Although there are many stories of ghosts which supposedly haunt the inn! 👻 Despite this, my mother and I slept soundly, straight through the night.
+That’s really saying something as my mother doesn’t usually sleep well.

 This lovely breakfast tasted as good as it looked!
 I especially loved the black pudding, and the bread that looks like toast is actually fried bread.

-If you do ever get a chance to visit East Sussex, I hope you will try to stay at the Mermaid Inn, or at least have a meal at their AA Double Rosette Restaurant–being there is truly an experience that you won’t be able to find anywhere else.
+If you do ever get a chance to visit East Sussex, I hope you will try to stay at the Mermaid Inn.
+Or at least have a meal at their AA Double Rosette Restaurant.
+Being at the inn is truly an experience that you won’t be able to find anywhere else.
 And let Judith know that I sent you!

 *If you are heading to the UK this year (2016), I have some great news!
 Just for being one of my readers, the Royal Oak Foundation is offering you a DISCOUNT CODE FOR 20% off MEMBERSHIPS!

-Use this Promo Code for the discount: “Cucina16″
+Use this Promo Code for the discount: “Cucina17″

 The Royal Oak Foundation has also launched a new blog, Anglofiles, which you can find on the link below.
 Please show them your support (even if you’re not heading over to the UK), by following them on social media, which you’ll find on their website.
 Thank you for helping to support an organization I truly believe in!